hartwigmedical/hmftools/orange/README.md

 - Other potentially relevant variants:
     1. Variants that are hotspots or near hotspots but not part of the reporting gene panel.
-  2. Variants which have clinical evidence but are not part of the reporting gene panel.
-  3. Exonic variants that are not reported but are phased with variants that are reported.
+    2. Exonic variants that are not reported but are phased with variants that are reported.
-  4. Variants that are considered relevant for tumor type classification according to Cuppa.
+    3. Variants that are considered relevant for tumor type classification according to Cuppa.
-  5. Variants with synonymous impact on the canonical transcript of a reporting gene but with a reportable worst impact
+    4. Variants with synonymous impact on the canonical transcript of a reporting gene but with a reportable worst impact
-  6. Variants in splice regions that are not reported in genes with splice variant reporting enabled.
+    5. Variants in splice regions that are not reported in genes with splice variant reporting enabled.
 - Other regions with amps, or with deletions in other autosomal regions:
     1. Gains in genes for which we report amplifications with a relative minimum copy number between 2.5 and 3 times ploidy.
     2. Any chromosomal band location with at least one gene lost or fully amplified is considered potentially interesting.
        A maximum of 10 additional gains (sorted by minimum copy number) and 10 additional losses are reported as potentially interesting:
-        - For a band with more than one gene amplified, genes are first picked based on having clinical evidence and alternatively the gene with the highest minimum copy number is picked.
+        - For a band with more than one gene amplified, genes are first picked based on heighest minimum copy number.
         - In case of a loss in a band with a reported loss, the additional loss is considered potentially interesting in case it is associated with clinical evidence.
         - For a band with a loss that has no losses reported in this band already, an arbitrary gene is picked.
 - Other potentially relevant fusions.
 A maximum of 10 additional fusions (picked arbitrarily) are reported as potentially interesting:
     1. Any fusion that is not reported and has a reported type other than NONE.
-  2. Any fusion with clinical evidence.
-  3. Any fusion in a gene that is configured as an oncogene in the driver gene panel.
+    2. Any fusion in a gene that is configured as an oncogene in the driver gene panel.
 - Other viral presence:
     1. Any viral presence that is not otherwise reported.
 - Potentially interesting gene disruptions: